aviaryan/learn-for-free/CONTRIBUTING.md

 # Contributing Guidelines

 Feel free to contribute to this project directly via a pull request.

 ## Adding new resources

 - When adding a new resource, **only add it if you can recommend it and have personally benefitted from it**.
-- Only add a resource which provides comprehensive knowledge of the sub-topic it is in.
+- An included resource should provide comprehensive, self-sufficient knowledge of the sub-topic it is in.
 Example - Don't add a video on CSS Grid as a resource in the web development sub-topic.
 On the other hand, a good YouTube playlist on CSS will work.
 The more a resource covers the sub-topic, the better.
 - Adding new resources to promote them is strictly prohibited.
 Doing so, your Pull Request will be labelled `self-promotion` and any more contribution from you will not be considered.
 - Please follow correct format when adding the resource.
 See the format below.